asaadsaad/SD500-collaborative-git/README.md

-# MSD - CS445 - Collaborative Git
+# CS445 - Collaborative Git
 ## Exercise 01
 **Practice with all the local repository commands from the slides:**
 1. `git init`